anderson-aristotle/ruby-enurmerable-comparable/README.md

 For this new class called `SteppedRange` you can work in the `lib/stepped_range.rb` file.
 The goal is to be able to create an instance of
-`SteppedRange` where you pass in the number for the range to start at, the number for the range to end at, and the number that each step should increment by.
+`SteppedRange` where you pass in the number for the range to start at, the number for the range to stop at, and the number that each step should increment by (interval).

 So if you created one like `SteppedRange.new(2, 10, 2)` it would produce a range that contained the numbers: 2, 4, 6, 8, 10.